Chyannetech/Chyannetech/README.md

 ### Hey there!
 I'm Chyanne - a Full-Stack Web Developer, Multimedia Specialist, and Designer based in Miami - Fort Lauderdale, Florida.

-I enjoy the entire process of developing functional websites.
-I love the challenge of finding the best ways to address everyday problems with more convenience and automation, improved commuinication channels, and the ability to store large amounts of data.

 ##### 🔭 I’m currently working on:
   - Travelmoire (Travel and Restaurant Recommendation App)
   - Melanoid (A E-commerce art store)